-(3) Consists of Great Lakes Higher Education Guaranty Corporation, Michigan Higher Education Assistance Authority, Illinois Student Assistance Commission, Connecticut Student Loan Foundation, Tennessee Student Assistance Corporation, Pennsylvania Higher Education Assistance Agency, and Northwest Education Loan Association, none of which individually has guaranteed more than 2% of the aggregate outstanding principal balance of the Statistical Cut-off Portfolio Loans.
+(3) Consists of Great Lakes Higher Education Guaranty Corporation, Educational Credit Management Corporation, Michigan Higher Education Assistance Authority, Pennsylvania Higher Education Assistance Agency, Connecticut Student Loan Foundation, Northwest Education Loan Association, and Tennessee Student Assistance Corporation, none of which individually has guaranteed more than 1% of the aggregate outstanding balance of the Portfolio Loans.

-Acquisition of Initial Portfolio Loans
+Origination of Portfolio Loans

-The Initial Portfolio Loans have been originated by Access Group with funds obtained under the Warehouse Financing, and are all currently owned by Access Group, subject to a security interest created by the indenture of trust for the Warehouse Financing.
-On the Date of Issuance, Access Group will apply a portion of the proceeds of the Notes to provide for the partial repayment of the Warehouse Financing, in order to obtain the release of the Initial Portfolio Loans.
+The Portfolio Loans have been originated by Access Group with funds obtained under the Warehouse Financing, and are all currently owned by Access Group, subject to a security interest created by the indenture of trust for the Warehouse Financing.
+On the Date of Issuance, Access Group will apply a portion of the proceeds of the Notes, together with other funds available for that purpose, to provide for the partial repayment of the Warehouse Financing, and will obtain the release of the Portfolio Loans.
 See "Use of Proceeds."

 Although Access Group has taken certain steps to obtain recognition as an "eligible lender" under the Higher Education Act, it has not received a written confirmation of that status from the Department of Education.
-For that reason, legal title to the Initial Portfolio Loans is currently and will continue to be held in trust for Access Group by Deutsche Bank Trust Company Americas (the "Eligible Lender Trustee").
+For that reason, legal title to the Portfolio Loans is currently and will continue to be held in trust for Access Group by Deutsche Bank Trust Company Americas (the "Eligible Lender Trustee").
 See "The Trustee and the Eligible Lender Trustee."
-If Access Group should be recognized as an eligible lender and enter into all necessary FFELP Guarantee Agreements, it may take legal title to the Financed Student Loans (subject to the security interest created by the Indenture), and the role of Eligible Lender Trustee may be eliminated.
+If Access Group should be recognized as an eligible lender and enter into all necessary FFELP Guarantee Agreements, it may take legal title to the Portfolio Loans (subject to the security interest created by the Indenture), and the role of Eligible Lender Trustee may be eliminated.